AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InterfaceIDMappingType/README.md

 InterfaceIDMappingType Class
 ============================
-AutomationML 2.1 APIThis class is a wrapper for the CAEXElement 'InterfaceIDMapping' which is used to map an Interface of a referenced role to an interface of a SystemUnitClass which contains the role reference.
+This class is a wrapper for the CAEXElement 'InterfaceIDMapping' which is used to map an Interface of a referenced role to an interface of a SystemUnitClass which contains the role reference.
 The ID of the interfaces is used for identification.

 Inheritance Hierarchy